Updated March 2020

 Price: Their Premium plan is only $5 per user per month (15-100 users), for unlimited projects and 100 GB of storage.
 There are also $3 and $4 tiers to check out.

-Zoho Projects is a truly affordable option for project management, with the top tier only setting you back $6 per user per month.
+Zoho Projects is a truly affordable project management tool, with the top tier only setting you back $6 per user per month.
 Even at that price, you’ll still get classic features that will keep your team organized and focused, including templates and custom fields to really make the app your own.
-Plus, with books integration, you can keep those projects under budget.

 Great for: Remote teams